 - formative and portfolio assessments that are individualized and responsive to developmental needs of students

-Through our relational and differentiated teaching, we create a community of confident learners who can advocate for themselves.
+Through our relational and differentiated teaching, we create a community of confident learners who can advocate for themselves and work to their full potential.

 At the Schoolhouse, there is minimal separation between home and school.
 Teachers communicate with parents virtually every day through class letters, blogs, and informal conversations.
 Students understand this is their place to be valued and can feel safe because they see their parents spending time there.
 Our community grows from experiencing our core concepts at the youngest age group on up through the adults who contribute to life at Schoolhouse.
 Children come to embody our core concepts through multi-age groupings in classrooms, short courses, and job partners.
 Teachers model social skills every day; our intentional modeling values each child and strengthens our community.